MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/securing-your-biztalk-server-deployment.md

 - For more information about how to enable encryption between SQL Server and its clients such as processing servers and administration clients, see [Transparent Data Encryption (TDE)](https://msdn.microsoft.com/library/bb934049.aspx).

-- For more information about how to configure identity management for your on-premises servers, see [Identity Manager ](https://docs.microsoft.com/microsoft-identity-manager/).
+- For more information about how to configure identity management for your on-premises servers, see [Identity Manager](https://docs.microsoft.com/microsoft-identity-manager/).

   In addition to the topics in this section, you should review the following information: